What does the RBA rate cut mean for property?

 What has prompted the RBA rate cut?

-The long-held 1.5 per cent cash rate was cut to 1.25 following the Royal Bank of Australia’s (RBA) June meeting.
+The long-held 1.5 per cent cash rate was cut to 1.25 following the Reserve Bank of Australia’s (RBA) June meeting.
 The cut comes after months of speculation from experts and is set to put the economy back on track, with housing being one of the things in its target.

 The official statement from RBA’s governor, Dr Philip Lowe said the housing market had seen a slower rate of decline, alongside increasing auction clearance rates and this is likely to continue with latest rate cut.
 The RBA maintained the 1.5 per cent for close to three years and experts adds that the reluctance to lower rates was based on how it would impact soaring house prices.
 The softening of the market and slight increase in the unemployment rate being the boost it needed.